joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 To understand how accessibility works at GitHub, I think it's important to start with a little history, mainly because GitHub is a weird company.

+TOINSERT oval office image

 For the first six years GitHub was a company, there were no managers.
 Visitors to our San Francisco headquarters were greeted in a replica of the oval office from the white house.

+TOINSERT meritocracy rug

 On the floor was a rug that read "the united meritocracy of GitHub."

-TODO image of rug from https://readwrite.com/github-meritocracy-rug/

 For years, we operated in what some folks have called a "cooking for chefs" mindset.
 Since we were developers ourselves, we knew what we'd want GitHub to be like.
 That meant we could build whatever sounded good to us and reasonably expect our customers to agree.
 I don't think the manager-less organization structure would have worked for as long as it did if this wasn't the case.

+But this approach had its downsides.
+I know of cases where we more or less ignored customer requests because we couldn't find a team to work on them, even if they were losing us large sales.

+Thankfully, a lot has changed since then.

 ### GitHub's accessibility goals

+TOINSERT octocats

-One of our tenets at GitHub is that we are the "home for all developers."
+Today, one of our tenets is that we are the "home for all developers."
 When it comes to accessibility, our goal is pretty simple: Full and equal participation of people with disabilities in the development process.
 We believe that access to technology is a fundamental human right.
 That everyone deserves to have the opportunity to create, innovate, and collaborate while contributing to our digital future.

-TODO add diagram of letter grades

-We measure our progress towards this goal on a letter grade scale.
-TODO explain letter grades.

 These are big goals!
 Especially for a surface area of thousands of unique user-facing pages.